jcorporation/mympd-scripts/HomeWidgets/README.md

 Uses vcgencmd to get Raspberry Pi status information.
 The mympd user needs read access to `/dev/vcio`.

+## WidgetRaspberryStatusGPIOd

+Connects to the REST-API of myGPIOd to read Raspberry Pi status information.
+Set the argument `mygpiod_uri` to the uri of myGPIOd, default: `http://localhost:8081/api/`.

 ## WidgetStats

 Show MPD database statistics.